 New York City is the nation's largest short-term rental market, facilitated by hosting websites such as Airbnb, VRBO, FlipKey, Booking.com, and others.
 This is understandable given the high cost of hotel rooms in the city.
 However, New York City has some of the toughest short-term rental restrictions in the county.
 Indeed, most short-term rentals are illegal in New York City.
-A recent study found that over 50% of all units used as private short-term rentals on Airbnb appeared to violate both state and local laws.
-Stiff new fines have been enacted into law in an attempt to halt such illegal rentals.
-In at attempt to prevent hosts from running illegal hotels, Airbnb has announced that it will no longer permit hosts to have more than one listing at any single address in New York City (but hosts can have listings at different addresses).
+Stiff fines have been enacted in an attempt to halt illegal rentals.
+And Airbnb does not permit hosts to have more than one listing at any single address in New York City (but hosts can have listings at different addresses).

-Airbnb-type rentals can be unhosted or hosted.
+Short-term rentals can be unhosted or hosted.
 With an unhosted rental, the entire dwelling unit is left vacant for the short-term guests to occupy.
 The New York State Multiple Dwelling Law (MDL) establishes the standards for all buildings containing three or more dwelling units.
-The MDL flatly prohibits unhosted rentals of less than 30 days in "Class A" multiple dwellings—building occupied by three or more families living independently.
-Class A multiple dwellings can only be used for "permanent resident purposes"—this means that the units in such dwellings must be occupied for at least 30 or more consecutive days by the same person or family.
-(MDL, Article 1, Sections 4-7, 4-8.)
-Thus, one cannot rent out an apartment in a "Class A" multiple dwelling for less than 30 days, unless a "permanent resident" is present during the entire rental period—a "shared space" rental.
+The MDL flatly prohibits unhosted rentals of less than 30 days in "Class A" multiple dwellings—buildings occupied by three or more families living independently.
+Class A multiple dwellings can be used only for "permanent resident purposes"—this means that the units in such dwellings must be occupied for at least 30 or more consecutive days by the same person or family.
+(MDL, Article 1, Sections 4-7, 4-8.a.)
+Thus, you cannot rent out an apartment in a "Class A" multiple dwelling for less than 30 days, unless a "permanent resident" is present during the entire rental period—a "shared space" rental.
 Such a permanent resident must be a "natural person"—that is, a human being; this eliminates corporate hosts.

-The MDL is enforced in New York City by the Mayor's Office of Special Enforcement.
-The OSE responds to complaints and can impose penalties for violations of the MDL of up to $2,500 per day.
+The MDL is enforced in New York City by the Mayor's Office of Special Enforcement (OSE).
+The OSE can impose penalties for violations of the MDL of up to $2,500 per day.
 The city has also obtained court orders barring building owners from engaging in prohibited short-term rentals.
 The OSE responds to complaints and has obtained some listing data from Airbnb.
 A Homesharing Surveillance Ordinance that would have required Airbnb and other short-term rental platforms to provide personal data to the OSE for all New York City hosts has been blocked by the courts, but the litigation is ongoing.

-In addition, New York City enacted a new law in October of 2016 that makes it illegal to advertise a short-term rental that is prohibited by the MDL.
+In addition, New York City law makes it illegal to advertise a short-term rental that is prohibited by the MDL.
 This includes listing such rentals on Airbnb and other online short-term rental platforms.
 Fines for violations range from $1,000 for the first violation, to $5,000 for the second, to $7,500 for three or more violations.
 (N.Y.C.
 Admin.
 Code Sec.
 27.287.1) It appears that such fines can be levied both on individuals hosts and on Airbnb or other rental platform.
 Airbnb filed suit in court to stop implementation of this law, claiming it violates the free speech guarantee of the First Amendment.
 New York announced it would not attempt to enforce the law until the suit was resolved.

 The MDL does not prohibit: